rocky/solc-vscode/README.md

 # Contributing
 Always feel free to help out!
+Thanks for stopping by, and possibly trying and helping out.